Kulturforum

 Nearby Attractions

-Topography of Terror: A short distance away, this outdoor and indoor museum documents the history of the institutions of terror during the Nazi regime, providing a poignant context to the surrounding cultural landscape.
+2. Topography of Terror: Located just a short walk away, this outdoor and indoor museum documents the history of the Gestapo and SS during the Nazi regime.
+The site includes remnants of the Berlin Wall and offers profound insights into Germany’s tumultuous past.

 Insider Tips